-Cheating is a kludgy relationship hack that attempts to reconcile escalator mythology with human nature.
+Cheating is a kludgy hack of a relationship convention.
+It attempts to reconcile Escalator mythology with human nature.
 It often works (at least for a while), but it sets everyone up to behave badly, shirk responsibility, and treat each other shabbily.
-Unfortunately, since it’s the only model of nonmonogamy most people know, too often honestly nonmonogamous relationships adopt many of the shame- or hierarchy-based conventions of illicit affairs.
+Unfortunately, since it’s the only model of nonmonogamy most people know, too often honestly nonmonogamous relationships automatically adopt many of the shame- or hierarchy-based conventions of illicit affairs.

 Each of us is responsible for the types of relationships we have.
 Social conventions and pressures do strongly influence which relationship models are easier or yield more social privilege and validation.
-While some people remain ignorant of off-escalator relationship models, the internet is certainly helping to change that.
+While some people remain unaware of off-Escalator relationship models, the internet is certainly helping to change that.